SudharakaA/Mission-Stars-ML_Repository/README.md

  📊 How It Works
         1. Data Preprocessing: Clean and normalize starfield images, enhancing visibility of faint stars.
-	2. Model Training: Train a CNN on labeled star patterns to learn spatial relationships and features.
+	2. Model Training: Train a FNN on labeled star patterns to learn spatial relationships and features.
 	3. Pattern Matching: Compare detected patterns to predefined constellations for classification.